innovationmerge/DailyCodeHub2020/README.md

 Day 5 - Python - Program to function as a Grocery calculator

 Day 6 - Database - HeidiSQL an Open-Source SQL IDE

+Day 7 - Python - Fuzzy parsing of dates from log data